openshift/cluster-version-operator/README.md

 ## Installing CVO and operators in cluster.

-1. Use CVO `render` to render all the manifests from release-payload to a directory. [here](#using-cvo-to-render-the-release-payload-locally)
+1. Use CVO `render` to render all the manifests from release-payload to a directory.

 2. Create the operators from the manifests by using `oc create -f <directory when CVO rendered manifests>`.